HL7/terminology-fundamentals-ig/input/pagecontent/valuesetdefinition.md

 *   **Value Set Definition**, a description of the set of Concept Representations (usually codes) that are intended for use, **plus** the
 *   **Value Set Expansion Code Set**, the set of resulting codes actually obtained for a particular use, drawn from one or more specific Code System versions.

-Yet as is shown in this specification and in Core Principles, these are not exactly the same thing.
+Yet as is shown in this specification, these are not exactly the same thing.
 In general, when the phrase “Value Set” is used (including within this specification), the intent is to reference both the Value Set Definition and the Value Set Expansion Code Set as one, in that the distinction is immaterial for the point being made.
 From this point forward in this document one of the more specific phrases is used when one or the other item is under discussion in particular and the difference is important to note.

 A Value Set Definition is a set of metadata that describes the scope of the intended member Concept Representations, provenance of the included information and, most importantly, a set of instructions that describe (preferably in a computable manner) which Code System Concept Representation, which is almost always a code, should be in the Value Set Expansion Code Set.
 As such, the Value Set Definition is then applied to one or more Code System instances to determine the Value Set Expansion Code Set Member Concept Representations.
 In essence the Value
-Set Definition (specifically the Content Logical Definition described below) is a set of functions against the Code System to retrieve the concepts as described in the definition.
+Set Definition (specifically the <a href="cld.html">Content Logical Definition</a>) is a set of functions against the Code System to retrieve the concepts as described in the definition.
 This is true for every Value Set Definition.
 It is not restricted to only definitions that use a logical or “intensional” definition; it is also true for simple explicit lists of individually selected concepts (“extensional.”)
 As long as the Value Set Definition is not locked to a single Code System version, even simple code lists can result in changing Value Set Expansion Code
 Sets if the codes in the original definition are retired in later Code System versions.
 In summary, only a Value Set Expansion Code Set (see Figure 1 below and also the <a href="vsexpansion.html">Value Set Expansion</a> page) will contain